15% OFF Summer Crush Collection

 With every bowl given and shared you are supporting local artists and community organizations that work to spread beauty and kindness in our communities.
 To start, we've built relationships with:

 Dignity Matters is a non-profit organization that collects, purchases and supplies feminine hygiene products, bras and underwear to women and girls who are homeless or disadvantaged, in order to help them stay healthy, regain self-confidence, and live with basic dignity.
-See and shop our bowls
+Shop to Support Dignity Matters.

 Boston BullPen Project is a non-profit organization that partners with a diverse range of social service professionals, including groups devoted to caring for homeless individuals and families, veterans, at-risk youth and others in need.
 Together with these organizations and supporters, we work to identify and fill urgent needs, providing financial support, while fostering a spirit that empowers others to pay it forward.
-See and shop our bowls.
+Shop to Support Boston Bullpen Project.

 The Second Step is a community of survivors, advocates, and volunteers who foster the safety, stability, and well-being of those who have experienced domestic violence.

 They provide comprehensive services, including safety planning, legal advocacy, counseling, peer support, transitional housing, and other essential services to adults, youth, and children in Greater Boston and MetroWest.
-See and shop our bowls.
+Shop to support The Second Step.

 The Wily Network provides a critical safety net for students in Massachusetts as they navigate college on their own.
 These Wily Scholars are experiencing life challenges such as homelessness or foster care, or whose parents may be dealing with addiction, mental health issues, or incarceration.
 The Wily program offers weekly clinical coaching, financial assistance, community-building support, and networking opportunities to help them move from surviving to thriving.
-See and shop our bowls.
+Shop to support The WIly Network.

 The Food Project has built a national model with the mission of creating a thoughtful and productive community of youth and adults from diverse backgrounds who work together to build a sustainable food system.
 Their vision is a world where youth are active leaders, diverse communities feel connected to the land and each other, and everyone has access to fresh, local, healthy, affordable food.
-See and shop our bowls.
+Shop to support The Food Project.

 Buddy Dog's mission is to have, care for, and facilitate the placement of stray, homeless, and unwanted dogs and cats as pets in suitable homes: to establish procedures and facilities which promote the health, care and placement of stray dogs and cats, and which prevent cruelty, and alleviate pain and suffering and, in addition, to teach and promote the education of the citizens of Massachusetts in conjunction with the care of dogs and of other pets.
 Euthanasia is never practiced unless it is considered more humane to do so.
-See and shop our bowls.
+Shop to support Buddy Dog.

 We have had special events with friends to raise awareness and support of the following non-profit organizations that support the arts, education, environment, and poverty.